Kebs publishes new standards to enhance safety, quality of Kenyan products

 Online education, production of reusable sanitary towels, farming tools and medical respiration equipment are some of the items to be standardised by the Kenya Bureau of Standards (Kebs) in the new measures.

-This emerged during the standards forum held in Nairobi on Monday that brought together participants from different industries to the Kebs quarterly review of standards.
+This emerged during the standards forum held in Nairobi that brought together participants from different industries to the Kebs quarterly review of standards.

 The standards, which take effect immediately, were developed and published between January and March.
 They target food and agriculture, cosmetics, leather and textile among others.